celestiaorg/celestia-specs/specs/data_structures.md

 | --------------- | -------- | ---------------------------- |
 | `numValidators` | `uint32` | Number of active validators. |

-Since the [active validator set](#validator) is stored in a Sparse Merkle Tree, there is no compact way of proving that the number of active validators exceeds `MAX_VALIDATORS` without keeping track of the number of active validators.
-There is only a single leaf in the active validator count subtree, which is keyed with zero (i.e. `0x0000000000000000000000000000000000000000000000000000000000000000`), and the first byte replaced with `VALIDATOR_COUNT_SUBTREE_ID`.
+Since the [active validator set](#validator) is stored in a [Sparse Merkle Tree](#sparse-merkle-tree), there is no compact way of proving that the number of active validators exceeds `MAX_VALIDATORS` without keeping track of the number of active validators.
+The active validator count is stored in the active validators subtree, and is keyed with zero (i.e. `0x0000000000000000000000000000000000000000000000000000000000000000`), with the first byte replaced with `ACTIVE_VALIDATORS_SUBTREE_ID`.

 ## PeriodEntry